haxpor/blog/_posts/2017-06-19-postmortem-raceplant-ciga-game-jam-2017.md

 _Image courtesy of [people.com](http://game.people.com.cn/n1/2017/0619/c40130-29347357.html?from=timeline&isappinstalled=0)_
 </center>

 So in this post, I will go through my development process.
-How I organize and split the chunk of time to do each task, and be able to come up with a game that has essential features that I aimed for from start.
+How I organized and split the chunk of time to do each task, and be able to come up with a game that has essential features I aimed for from start.

-But before we go through all of those detail, the following is what I got from the game.
+But before we go through all of those detail, the following is what the game looks like.

 <center>
 [![raceplant screenshot](/assets/images/raceplant-ciga2017/screenshot.jpg)](/assets/images/raceplant-ciga2017/screenshot.jpg)